phaserjs/phaser/README.md

 * The Phaser jshint process is now running on Travis (thanks @xtian, #656)
 * The Phaser Gruntfile is now split up into option tasks (thanks @xtian, #638)
 * Key.reset now clears any callbacks associated with the onDown and onUp events and nulls the onHoldCallback if set.
 Key.reset is called by Keyboard.reset when changing state.
+* If you pass `null` to Tilemap.putTile as the tile parameter it will pass the call over to Tilemap.removeTile.

 New Features